aahmad4/HelmProtech-App/README.md

 </p>

 <p align="center">
-A link to our devpost submission can be found here: https://devpost.com/software/helmprotech
+A link to our devpost submission can be found here: <a href="https://devpost.com/software/helmprotech" target="_blank">devpost.com/software/helmprotech</a>
 </p>

 <p align="center">
-A link to our YouTube demo video can be found here: https://youtu.be/1SbBZqdJNU0
+A link to our YouTube demo video can be found here: <a href="https://youtu.be/1SbBZqdJNU0" target="_blank">youtu.be/1SbBZqdJNU0</a>
 </p>

 <p align="center">
-The app is currently deployed to Google Cloud Platform here: https://helmprotech.uk.r.appspot.com/
+The app is currently deployed to Google Cloud Platform here: <a href="https://helmprotech.uk.r.appspot.com/" target="_blank">helmprotech.uk.r.appspot.com</a>
 </p>

 ## Screenshots